Glyphosate - the Debate

 Garden Organic strongly opposes the use of toxic chemicals ... to use glyphosate formulations, such as Roundup, is to poison the soil, the wildlife and ourselves.
 It is totally contrary to our organic growing beliefs.

-The UN’s Food and Agriculture Organisation (FAO) found that the chemical was “unlikely to pose a carcinogenic risk to humans from exposure through the diet”.
-Note "through the diet".
-This omits the effects of topical application of glyphosate for farmers, those who live near sprayed fields and parks.
-The report doesn't look at other illnesses potentially caused by the herbicide, nor does it examine the other chemicals mixed with glyphosate, which have greater toxicity, and are potential endocrine disrupters.
+However, the European Food Standards Agency (EFSA) claim that "glyphosate alone is not dangerously toxic to humans or animals."
+Their opinion is based on a limited number of scientific studies, many of which are industry led.
+Similarly, the UN’s Food and Agriculture Organisation (FAO) found that the chemical was “unlikely to pose a carcinogenic risk to humans from exposure through the diet”.
+This omits the effects of topical application of glyphosate for farmers, and those who live near sprayed fields and parks.
+Neither does it look at other illnesses potentially caused by the herbicide, nor does it examine the other chemicals mixed with glyphosate, which have greater toxicity, and are potential endocrine disrupters.

 The licence for glyphosate use in the EU has recently been under discussion.
-It currently has an extension only until the end of 2017.
+After a long battle between the agrichemical industry, who wanted a full 15 year renewal, and concerned environmental NGOs and individuals, who wanted glyphosate banned - a licence has been granted.
+But only for 5 years.
 The EU Commission also added certain recommendations for its use: to ban the co-formulant, POE-tallowamine; to reinforce scrutiny of farmer's use of glyphosate just before harvest; and to minimise its use in specific areas, such as public parks and playgrounds.
 To date it is unclear if the UK government is prepared to accept these recommendations.

 How to deal with weeds without a glyphosate cocktail